menu

 Occupations and Workforce

-Hope is a blue-collar town, with 53.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hope is generally considered to be a blue-collar town.
+53.57% of the Hope workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hope is a village of professionals, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Hope who work in teaching (32.14%), farm management occupations (28.57%), and healthcare (10.71%).

 Setting & Lifestyle